Aluminum presents some unique welding challenges you need to be aware of.

 A stiff clean brush combined with a solvent should be enough to remove the aluminum oxide and other contaminants that might interfere with the join.
 If you use a degreaser, make sure it doesn’t contain hydrocarbons, as they’re one of the contaminants you’re looking to avoid.

-It’s important the brush has only been used on aluminum.
+The brush must only be used on aluminum.
 You don’t want to add contaminants while you’re in the act of cleaning!

 You’ll also want to clean the filler rod at the same time.
-When both the aluminum and the filler rod are clean, you can start the weld.
+You can start the weld when the aluminum and the filler rod are clean.

-Welding will become easier if you preheat the aluminum, and it can help prevent cracking.
+Welding will become easier if you preheat the aluminum, which can help prevent cracking.
 Particularly with thicker pieces, you also risk a weak bond without preheating.

 Keep preheated temperatures below 320C.
-Keep a thermometer on hand to make sure the temperature stays under control at all times.
+Keep a thermometer on hand to ensure the temperature stays controlled.

 Preheating also has the advantage of removing moisture from the surface before you weld.
-Any hydro-contamination of the material’s surface should be removed by evaporation.
+Any hydro-contamination of the material’s character should be removed by evaporation.

 Now you’ve finally reached the welding process itself.